shanesturrock/bioit/docs/R-core.md

 ## Automatic Build

 Before starting to build R you must be sure you've used `ssh -Y` to get in because it will fail without X11 support.
+Alternatively, run the build in X2Go.

 Inside `${HOME}/bioit/apps/R-core/SPEC` there is a script called `build`.
 This just requires the version number and will download, compile, install and create the modulefile for you.
 Execute it as follows: